technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 18 - Configure Microsoft Teams chat in Customer Service.md

 # Lab 18 - Configure Microsoft Teams chat in Customer Service

+**Objective** - In this lab, you will enable Microsoft Teams chats inside Dynamics 365 and Enhanced Microsoft Teams Integration.
+You will also add a record type to link chats to Dynamics 365 records.

 ## Task 1: Access the Teams settings
 1. In the Customer Service admin center, go to **Agent experience** and select **Collaboration**.